arcus/education_modules/docs/learners.md

 ## Independent Exploration

 We understand that waiting for a cohort and guided curriculum might be too long to wait.
-You are welcome to explore [these materials](list_of_modules) on your own, but doing so will exclude you from being able to participate in our research study in the future.
-The benefits of waiting and participating in our research include receiving a customized curriculum of materials and the peership and support of a community of learners like you.
+You are welcome to explore [these materials](list_of_modules) on your own, but will not get the full experience of the DART Program, including a customized curriculum of materials and the peership and support of a community of learners like you, unless you participate as a research subject.